OpenMICG/mcg/README.md

 ## Acknowledgement

 The implementation of MCG relies on [ALPRO](https://github.com/salesforce/ALPRO), [TimesFormer](https://github.com/facebookresearch/TimeSformer/tree/main/timesformer/models), [Transfirmer](https://github.com/huggingface/transformers).
 We use [PyTorch](https://github.com/pytorch/pytorch) as our deep learning framework, with [Horovod](https://github.com/horovod/horovod) and [gradient-checkpoint](https://github.com/csrhddlam/pytorch-checkpoint) as our distributed multi-GPU training frameworks.
-We thank the original authors for their work and open source code, and accept ALPRO's suggestions and quote their work here.
+We thank the original authors for their work and open source code.